DataLab-Platform/DataLab-Application/README.md

-# datalab-app
+# datalab-platform

-Placeholder for the future 'datalab-app' package, which will include the graphical interface and plugins of the DataLab application.
+Placeholder for the future 'datalab-platform' package, which will include the graphical interface and plugins of the DataLab application.

 This package name is reserved for future use.